codewars/docs/content/languages/python/codewars-test/index.md

 ## Timeout Utility

-Runs the decorated function within the time limit.
+Runs a function decorated with `@test.timeout` within the time limit.

 `sec` is the amount of time allowed.
 It is expressed in seconds and can be given as an integer or float.
 Generates a failed assertion when the function fails to complete in time, and its execution is terminated immediately.